Leslie-C/Deduper/README.md

 ## Part 3
 Write your deduper function!

-Given a SAM file of uniquely mapped reads, remove all PCR duplicates (retain only a single copy of each read).
+Given a SAM file of uniquely mapped reads, and a text file containing the known UMIs, remove all PCR duplicates (retain only a single copy of each read).
 Remember:
 - Your Python code can assume a sorted sam file (you *might* need to use `samtools sort` outside of your Python script)
 - Account for:
     - all possible CIGAR strings (including adjusting for soft clipping, etc.)